haltu/muuri/README.md

 ### grid.sort( comparer, [options] )

 Sort items.
 There are three ways to sort the items.
 The first is simply by providing a function as the comparer which works almost identically to [native array sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
 The only difference is that the sort is always stable.
-Alternatively you can sort by the sort data you have provided in the instance's options.
+Alternatively you can sort by the sort data you have provided in the grid's options.
 Just provide the sort data key(s) as a string (separated by space) and the items will be sorted based on the provided sort data keys.
 Lastly you have the opportunity to provide a presorted array of items which will be used to sync the internal items array in the same order.

 **Parameters**